-I’m embarrassed, because by guessing at the above I’m revealing more of my inner workings than I want you to know.
-But come on – how can you dismiss half the human race that way?
+I’m probably revealing more of my inner workings than I want you to know.
+But how can you dismiss half the human race that way?
 And your own gender!
-It seems like an admission of self-hatred.

 “I hate working with all-women.”

 Don’t ding me for grammar.
 That’s how we say it, the old complaint about women working together being a real pain, more so than a mostly-male workplace.
 I used to object to it, but now as an old broad I think there’s some truth to it, because women tend to fall harder and faster for each other, and then when the initial glow fades, they feel more rejected.
-Maybe this is because our ways of womanly warfare, being more suited for brain rather than brawn, are more sneaky, snarky, verbal, and cutting.
+Also, our womanly warfare techniques, more suited for brain than brawn, are more sneaky, snarky, and cutting.

 But back to my point.
-Are you a woman who subscribes to this preference for guy friends, and if so, does it spring from an alternative meaning than what I’m getting?
+Are you a woman who subscribes to this preference for guy friends, and if so, why do you think that is?